swollenBrains/ProductComparison/README.md

 - Supporting a new sink to put the data into would mean that we need to inject a new implementation of ProductDbWriter and we need to add a new Provider for writer similar to
  DataReaderProvider or DataProcessorProvider.

-### To bring up mongo as container
+### How to run

+- mvn clean install

-docker-compose up -d
+- docker-compose up -d

 ### Pull products